12 Natural Tips for Beautiful Hairs You Probably Didn't Know

 In one study, administering MSM to all participants showed reduced hair loss and stimulated hair growth within just six weeks.
 You can take MSM in the form of tablets or capsules.

-It can be massaged onto the scalp in the form of a tincture or you can prepare a tea, which you can either drink or can also be used as a natural hair conditioner.
+It can be massaged onto the scalp as a tincture, or you can prepare a tea, which you can drink or use as a natural hair conditioner.

 For example, a hair conditioner with chamomile tea is a proven home remedy for treating greasy hair.

 The chamomile (Matricaria chamomilla) is characterized by calming properties.
-This effect can also be developed by the medicinal plant when applied to the scalp, as it reduces sebum production in the sebaceous glands.
+The medicinal plant can also develop this effect when applied to the scalp, as it reduces sebum production in the sebaceous glands.

 The chamomile tea conditioner should be used once a week for maximum results.